 This Cottage Cheese Breakfast Bowl is made with cottage cheese and the toppings of your choice.
 You can make this savory or sweet, and both ways are a delicious and healthy way to start the day!

 It's a cottage cheese breakfast kind of morning!
 Eggs may be my go-to breakfast, but I think it's good to switch it up every now and then.

 Of course you can go with savory oatmeal or chickpea pancakes or blueberry muffins, but do you ever think to eat cottage cheese for breakfast?
 ME EITHER, until now.
-An easy way to switch it up is to add nuts and fruit on top for a delicious, protein-packed breakfast.

 Why you'll love this breakfast bowl

 - It uses cottage cheese as a base, meaning it's loaded with protein

 - It's easy to customize with different toppings, and can be made savory or sweet

 - It can be prepared the night before so breakfast is ready when you wake up in the morning!